 Once you have the URL location and named the source, click OK to exit the Add File Source menu box.

 Your new file source will now appear in the File Manager menu, and we’re ready to move on to the next step.

 Step 3: Install SportsDevil’s Repository from Zip File

-With that out of the way, we can install the repository that has the SportsDevil Kodi addon.
+With that out of the way, we can install the SportsDevil Kodi addon repository.

 Go back to your Kodi home screen, and scroll down until you get to the Add-ons section.